Restoring Linguistic Grounding in VLA Models via Train-Free Attention Recalibration: Related Work

 Recognizing this risk, initial efforts have sought to address linguistic vulnerabilities in embodied control.
 To mitigate text-following biases, data-centric strategies like CAST~\cite{cast} and CounterfactualVLA~\cite{counterfactualvla} expand training corpora with synthesized counterfactual scenarios, particularly within navigation and autonomous driving.
 SayCan~\cite{brohan2023can} grounds language in robotic affordances by combining large language models with value functions of low-level skills for real-world action selection.
 In addition, the community has also started probing policy resilience, such as LIBERO-PLUS~\cite{liberoplus}, which evaluates robustness against perturbations such as camera viewpoints and instructions.
 However, most existing works focus on task success under valid instructions and do not explicitly disentangle whether success arises from genuine language grounding or from visually driven heuristics.
 In contrast, this paper introduces a controlled diagnostic setting that isolates language–action coupling by injecting structured contradictory instructions while keeping the visual scene unchanged.
+Unlike existing attention-sink mitigation methods~\cite{xiaoefficient, kangsee, jiao2025don} developed for language generation in LLMs or MLLMs, IGAR is the first inference-time intervention designed for VLA policies, selectively recalibrating grounding-critical cross-modal attention to recover instruction influence during robot action generation.